xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/change-namespace-for-xld-10.3-with-downtime.md

 ### B.5.
 Update additionally YAML files

-Apply all collected changes from the `default` namespace to the CR in the release operator package `xebialabs/dai-deploy/daideploy_cr.yaml`.
+Apply all collected changes from the `default` namespace to the CR in the deploy operator package `xebialabs/dai-deploy/daideploy_cr.yaml`.
 (The best is to compare new CR `xebialabs/dai-deploy/daideploy_cr.yaml` with the one from the `default` namespace)

 Check the YAML files, and update them with additional changes.
 For example CR YAML and update it with any missing custom configuration.